 Riehl melanosis (RM), commonly called pigmented contact dermatitis, is considered an acquired form of allergic contact dermatitis, typically to fragrance and other ingredients of cosmetic products.
-Although it is considered as dermatitis, it presents clinically with hyperpigmentation over the face and shows pigment incontinence with minimal eczematous changes on histology.
+Although it is considered as a dermatitis, it presents clinically with hyperpigmentation over the face and shows pigment incontinence with minimal eczematous changes on histology.
 The condition is more commonly seen in dark-skinned people, causing an important psychosocial impact.
-This activity reviews the evaluation and treatment of Riehl melanosis and highlights the role of the interprofessional team in evaluating and treating patients with this condition.
+This activity reviews the evaluation and treatment of Riehl melanosis and highlights the role of the interprofessional team in the care of patients with this condition.

 - Identify the evaluation of a patient with suspected Riehl melanosis.